WordPress/gutenberg/docs/contributors/readme.md

 # Contributors Guide

 Welcome to the Gutenberg Project Contributors Guide.
 This guide is here to help you get setup and start contributing to the project.
-If you have any questions, you'll find us in the #core-editor channel in Slack, [free to join](https://make.wordpress.org/chat/).
+If you have any questions, you'll find us in the #core-editor channel in the WordPress Core Slack, [free to join](https://make.wordpress.org/chat/).

-Gutenberg is a sub-project of Core WordPress, please see the [Core Contributor Handbook](https://make.wordpress.org/core/handbook/) for additional information.
+Gutenberg is a sub-project of Core WordPress.
+Please see the [Core Contributor Handbook](https://make.wordpress.org/core/handbook/) for additional information.

 ## Sections